-Disruptive behavior
+Disruptive Behavior

 Student behavior or speech that disrupts the instructional setting will not be tolerated.
 Disruptive conduct may include, but is not limited to: unwarranted interruptions; failure to adhere to instructor's directions; vulgar or obscene language; slurs or other forms of intimidation; and physically or verbally abusive behavior.
 In such cases where the instructor determines that a student has disrupted the educational process, a disruptive student may be temporarily removed from class.
 In addition, the student may be reported to the Chief Student Services Officer or designee.
-The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.
-Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog and on the College of the Redwoods website.
+Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the 2023-2024 College Catalog and CR Board and Administrative Policies.